Dupixent (dupilumab) is a prescription brand-name medication. The Food and Drug Administration (FDA) has approved it to treat:

 Typical dosages

-Depending on the condition you’re taking Dupixent for, your doctor will usually start you on a loading (starting) dose of the drug.
-A loading dose is a higher dose of medication that’s given at the start of treatment.
+Depending on the condition you’re taking Dupixent for, your doctor may start you on a loading (starting) dose of the drug.
+A loading dose is a higher dose of medication that’s given at the beginning of treatment.
 This allows the medication to start working quickly.

-After receiving a loading dose, you’ll continue treatment with maintenance doses.
+If you receive a loading dose, you’ll then continue treatment with maintenance doses.
 These are lower doses that maintain a consistent level of the drug in your body over time.
-Your doctor will ultimately prescribe the smallest dosage that provides the desired effect.
+Regardless of whether your doctor prescribes a loading dose, they will ultimately prescribe the smallest dosage that provides the desired effect.

-Dupixent dosage for eczema in adults and children
+Dupixent dosage for atopic dermatitis in adults and children

-Dupixent’s pediatric dosage (dosage for children) is based on body weight in kilograms (kg).* Below is a chart showing the dosing recommendations for children ages 6 to 17 years:
+Dupixent’s pediatric dosage (dosage for children) is based on age and body weight in kilograms (kg).* Below is a chart showing the dosing recommendations for children ages 6 years to 17 years, including loading dose.

 * 1 kg is about 2.2 lb.